Mountain Home High School

 SENIOR CELEBRATION INFO:

 ATTENTION: Class of 2025 senior parents!
-The Senior Celebration Committee has started planning our annual Senior Celebration for our class of 2025 students and we want to get you connected.
+The Senior Celebration Committee is actively planning our annual Senior Celebration Event for our class of 2025 students and we want to get you connected.
 Come be a part of this great opportunity to provide our seniors with a safe fun-filled graduation celebration!
-Follow the link to join our Facebook group HEREWe will be posting volunteer opportunities and fundraising throughout the year and every little bit helps!
+Follow the link to join our Facebook group HERE.
+We will be posting volunteer opportunities and fundraising throughout the year and every little bit helps!
 If social media isn't your thing, you can also email us at mhseniorcelebration25@gmail.com to be added to an email group for info instead.
 We will meet once a month on the 3rd Monday of each month at 7pm in Mrs. Nordin's classroom (Room 5) at MHHS (thru main office doors and first hallway on the left).
-Spread the word to your kids that we will continue selling donuts on late start mornings in the foyer by the main gym.
-We will also be at sporting events and other school activities to raise money, so come say hi!
+Donut sales on late start mornings in the foyer by the main gym are in full swing.
+We will also be at sporting events and other school activities to raise money so come say hi!
 This will be an exciting year for our kids and we would love to have you be a part, no matter how much you are able to contribute!
 We appreciate you!

 Breakfast/Lunch and Food Services Information: